 “I’d seen they needed it,” he replies.

 Before leaving, he takes out a large bag of corks and presses a handful into my hand.
 Good fire-starters, he’d said.

-That afternoon, we find $5 pizza in town, meet up with Tom, Matt, Jackie, and Carter - who happen to be staying next door - and enjoy a pizza party.
+That afternoon, we find $5 pizza in town, rendezvous with a handful of hikers who happen to be staying next door - and enjoy a pizza party.